John Forrest National Park Improvement Project

-The planned upgrades include a new Park Hub with a café and interpretation space, improvements to existing picnic areas, gardens, carparking, and improved walking and new off-road cycling trails.
+The project includes a new Park Hub with a café and interpretation space, improvements to existing picnic areas, gardens, carparking, and improved walking and new off-road cycling trails.

-The Department of Biodiversity, Conservations and Attractions (DBCA) is delivering the project and has engaged with park users, key stakeholders and Aboriginal traditional owners over several years to inform the vision and planning of the park improvements.
+The Department of Biodiversity, Conservations and Attractions (DBCA) has engaged with park users, key stakeholders and Traditional Owners over several years to inform the project.

-The access road, carpark and amenities works are expected to be completed and open in late 2024.
+The new access road, carpark and amenities works are scheduled for completion in late 2024.

 Day area use plan